this-vishalsingh/Open-Source-Internship-Programs-and-OFFCampus-opportunities/README.md

 I am Vishal, an engineering student of tier 3 college from India with a keen interest in Blockchain technology, AI, startups & business.

-This is a repository consisting of all Open Source programs, Research Internships, OFF Campus hiring opportunities, Remote Job Boards, and Communities to involve.
+This is a repository consisting of all Open Source programs, Research Internships, OFF Campus hiring opportunities, Remote Job Boards, Hackathons and Communities to involve.
 Feel Free to contribute.
 Please star and share this repo with your peers and community members!